Arizona Trail Information

 Yes

-One good thing about Aspen if that there is an occupancy chart at the host/check-in station and will let you know what if any of the area campgrounds are full or not.
+One nice thing about Aspen if that there is an occupancy chart at the host/check-in station and will let you know what if any of the area campgrounds are full or not.

 Just around the corner from the store is the Rocky Point day use area.
 There is a charge to use the parking area but it is minimal ($5.00 I think).
 There is good fishing down by Rocky Point and I tend to spend at least one afternoon there every visit.